mattpopovich/mattpopovich.com/_posts/2021-03-15-winter-storm-xylia-snowfall-time-lapse-from-denver-co-mar-13-2021.md

 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2021-03-15 05:37:44 -0600
 categories: [Blog, YouTube] # <=2 values here: top category and sub category
-tags: [youtube, todo]       # TAG names should always be lowercase
+tags: [youtube, apple, shot on iphone, colorado, denver, photography, time-lapse, weather, snow, winter, data]       # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents